 - Around two-thirds of the consumers polled indicated their personal finances have not been affected by COVID-19.
 Three-quarters of consumers said that COVID-19 had not impacted their likelihood to purchase diamond jewelry and the majority of respondents continued to wear their diamond jewelry during lockdown because it made them ‘feel connected to someone’.

 - Consumers felt safest shopping for jewelry online; however, they clearly distinguished local independent jewelers as the best source for knowledge and product quality, as well as being considered the safest of all the physical outlets for diamond purchasing.

 - Forty-five per cent of respondents said that they would seek to buy fewer, better things when considering clothing and jewelry purchases after the lockdown.

 - Consumer preference for travel continues to show a declining trend, with 39 per cent of consumers saying it will be seven to 12 months before their travel spending stabilizes.

-The first De Beers Group COVID-19 Diamond Insight ‘Flash’ Report 1 is available to view here and their second report is now able to be viewed here as well.
+The first De Beers Group COVID-19 Diamond Insight ‘Flash’ Report 1 showcasing diamond purchasing trends is available to view here and their second report is now able to be viewed here as well.